anisdjl/Push_swap/README.md

 ## AI

-For this project i used AI for :
+For this project i used AI to :

-understanding how to implement a stack
+understand how to implement a stack

-learning to make a makefile that uses another makefile
+learn to make a makefile that uses another makefile

 debug some things at the end of the project cause it became too hard to debug locally